ThomasGerstenberg/serial_monitor/README.md

 - `Disconnect`: Brings up a list of connected comports to disconnect from.
 If multiple comports are connected, brings up a list of the open comports to choose which to disconnect

 - `Write Line`: Brings up an input box at the bottom of the window to write a line to a comport.
 If multiple comports are connected, brings up a list of open comports to choose first
+  - Command/Write history is saved.
+In the input box, use `Page Up` and `Page Down` to cycle through past entries

 - `Write File`: Writes the active file to a comport.
 If one or more regions are highlighted on the file, the selected text will be sent instead of the whole file.
 If multiple comports are connected, brings up a list of open comports to choose first